 All annual reports for Australia since 2007 are available here:

-Annual immunisation coverage report, New South Wales
+Annual immunisation coverage reports, New South Wales

 Annual immunisation coverage reports for New South Wales can be found here: